PhpGt/Session/README.md

 # Encapsulated user sessions.

-This library is a simple object oriented alternative to the $_SESSION superglobal that can be read using the same associative array style code.
+This library is a simple object oriented alternative to the $_SESSION superglobal allowing application code to be passed encapsulated `SessionStore` objects, so areas of code can have access to their own Session area without having full read-write access to all session variables.

-Sessions can be addressed using dot notation, allowing for removing whole categories of session data which is particularly useful to log out a user, for example.
+Sessions are addressed using dot notation, allowing for handling categories of session data.
+This is particularly useful when dealing with user authentication, for example.

 ***